Super1Windcloud/cloud_disk/README.md

 ## Dependencies
 Upgraded to Spring Boot 4.0.0 with current springdoc (2.6.0), MinIO client (8.5.12), and Hutool (5.8.32).
 Use the root `pom.xml` for future version bumps to keep modules aligned.

+## MinIO / S3 bootstrap
+- Toggle `storage.s3.bootstrap.enabled=true` in `application/src/main/resources/application.properties` (or via env var) to auto-create a `minio-default` S3 storage source using the MinIO credentials from Compose.
+- Bucket name defaults to `cloud-disk` and will be created automatically if permitted.